Draft Annual Business Plan 2022-23

 “We are keen to hear from our community to know how the arts can benefit local business and community organisations and help cultivate healthier and happy people, neighbourhoods and communities”, Mayor Ferguson added.

-Share Turning waste into an asset on Facebook Share Turning waste into an asset on Twitter Share Turning waste into an asset on Linkedin Email Turning waste into an asset link
+Share Turning waste into an asset on Facebook Share Turning waste into an asset on Twitter Share Turning waste into an asset on Linkedin Email Turning waste into an asset link8 March 2022

 Food waste will be saved from landfill thanks to a 6 month trial to help local businesses turn more of their food scraps into valuable compost.